dmiedema/DMMSoapBox/README.md

 ### Server

+The soapbox requires a server to give it any announcements it needs to show.

+Currently the soapbox relies on [GroundControl](https://github.com/mattt/GroundControl) to download the plist

+To run the demo server run

+(You may need to run `cd server && bundle install`)

+`$ ruby server/config.ru`

 #### Plist

 This requires a pretty specifically formatted plist file.
 If *some* of the keys don't match up, it tries its best to find just *a key* that contains either `ID` & `URL`

+The keys available to specify in the plist are listed in `DMMUserDefaults.h`

+`soapbox_announcement_id` : the ID of the announcement.
+If not specified a key containing `ID` will be used in place of this

+`soapbox_announcement_url` : url of the announcement, assumed to be relative to `kDMMSoapBoxDefaultsBaseURL`

+`soapbox_accept_url` : url to open if the accept button is selected.
+Can be relative or absolute

+`soapbox_accept_title` : title to show on the accept button.

+`soapbox_show_accept_button` : boolean to set if accept button should be shown or not

+`soapbox_accept_color` : hex string color to use for accept button

+`soapbox_dismiss_color` : hex string color to use instead of `[UIColor darkGrayColor]`

 ## License